 For many families, cost is the biggest obstacle to continuing education.
 The Free Application for Federal Student Aid (FAFSA), a form prepared annually by current and prospective college students to determine eligibility for federal student financial aid, can help.
 It is a primary and critical step in accessing more than \$150 billion available in federal aid and is also a requirement for many grants, student loans and/or scholarships.
-Learn more at www.fafsa.ed.gov.
+Speak with your school counselor or career specialist for FAFSA details.